Skip to content

-TilesExplained: Using PEI ratings to select tiles that won't wear out in your space
+Using PEI ratings to select tiles that won't wear out in your space

-Understanding tile specifications and purchasing the right tile for your intended use is probably the most important way to avoid issues with your tile down the road.
-The last thing you want after your installation is to find cracks or scratches after just a few uses, have a shiny floor that doubles as an ice rink, or have an uncleanable stain that never fades away.
+Understanding tile specifications is an important step in avoiding issues down the road.
+The last thing you want is to find scratches after a few uses or have a shiny floor that doubles as an ice rink.
+However, there is a lot of conflicting information and advice out there.

 What is PEI durability rating?

-But not all glazes are the same, and perhaps the most important consideration for you is how resistant to repeated abrasion and traffic that glaze going to be.
+But not all glazes are the same, and perhaps the most important consideration for you is how resistant to repeated abrasion and traffic that glaze is going to be.
 Will it be durable enough to use in the part of my home or business than I’m planning to use it in?

 The PEI Durability Rating is the industry standard measure that indicates how resistant a glazed tile is to visible marks caused by repeated wear on the tile.
 This actually takes into account both the strength of the glaze as well as its colour -- you’ll find that deep, dark colours may have lower PEI ratings than lighter colours, even when the tiles use glazes with the same strength.